 Android's purpose is to establish an open platform for developers to build innovative apps.

-- The Android Compatibility program defines technical details of the Android platform and provides tools for OEMs to ensure developer applications run on a variety of devices.
+- The Android Compatibility program defines technical details of the Android platform and provides tools for OEMs to ensure developer apps run on a variety of devices.

-- The Android SDK provides built-in tools for developers to clearly state the device features required by their applications.
+- The Android SDK provides built-in tools for developers to clearly state the device features required by their apps.